Essilor sticks to profitability target despite dip in sunglasses sales

 Essilor cited high inventory levels in China as one of the reasons behind the decline in revenue.

-Essilor added it was making progress on finalizing its deal with Luxottica.
+Essilor added it was making progress on finalising its deal with Luxottica and said it was hoping to close antitrust processes "around the end of the year."

+Luxottica, the maker of Ray-Ban sunglasses, agreed in January on a 46 billion euro merger with Essilor to create a global eyewear powerhouse with annual revenue of more than 15 billion euros.

+The merger between two top players of the eyewear market is aimed at helping the businesses to take full advantage of expected strong demand for prescription lenses and sunglasses due to an ageing global population and increasing awareness about eye care in emerging countries.